Brian Frons: Cancellation of All My Children and One Life to Live

 On April 14, 2011, Frons announced the cancellation of ABC soap operas All My Children and One Life to Live.
 While he made the announcement in person to the All My Children cast and crew in Los Angeles, the New York-based One Life to Live was tuned in through a video link.
 All My Children ended its run on the network on September 23, 2011, while One Life to Live concluded on January 13, 2012.
 As a result of the cancellations, Frons was the subject of widespread criticism.
 He was labeled as the most hated man among soap opera fans, with online petitions being made for his firing from ABC Daytime.

-In response to the decision to cancel All My Children and One Life to Live, Frons said: